nisha8c/BusinessMessanger-FrontEndOnly/README.md

 ## 🚀 Deployment

-This project is optimized for deployment on [Lovable](https://lovable.dev).

-To deploy:
-1. Open your project in Lovable
-2. Click the "Publish" button (top right on desktop, bottom right on mobile)
-3. Follow the deployment wizard

-You can also deploy to any static hosting service (Vercel, Netlify, etc.) by building the project and uploading the `dist/` folder.
+You can deploy to any static hosting service (Vercel, Netlify, etc.) by building the project and uploading the `dist/` folder.